akohlbecker/kafka-connect-jdbc/README.md

 You can build kafka-connect-jdbc with Maven using the standard lifecycle phases.

+# FilemakerDialect

-# Running the FilemakerDialect integration tests
+## Running the FilemakerDialect integration tests

 There is no way to use FileMaker Server for testing without purchasing a license or applying for a test license at the customer service.
 So running integration tests which require a these FileMaker Server